gvwilson/thirdbit/fiction/in-heck/index.md

   - Doing maintenance until the Makers return
 - Patient in Darkness: the villain from the first book
   - Winds up taking over Central

+## Outline

+- Pairs
+  - Maddy and Gumption (alternating narrators)
+  - Special Leaf vs. Special Blazes
+  - Patient in Darkness vs. Central

+### Chapter 1: The Regulators

+- Maddy is waiting on mail (that doesn't arrive)
+- Dockety brings the twins to town
+- Mama Tumbly runs after Able and gives it a hastily written note
+- The Regulators arrive a couple of days later
+  - Gumption shows up breathless at Maddy's house to announce their arrival
+  - They assume it's about Sindy, but it's about the twins